cambiotraining/sars-cov-2-genomics/08-case_study_eqa.md

   - `ont_nanopore` → the version of the pores used (e.g. `9.4.1` or `10.4.1`).
   - `ont_guppy_version` → the version of the _Guppy_ software used for basecalling.
   - `ont_guppy_mode` → the basecalling mode used with _Guppy_ (usually "fast", "high", "sup" or "hac").

+This will ensure that in the future people have sufficient information to re-run the analysis on your data.
 :::

 :::warning